b05702057/Mini-Compiler/README.txt

 It's not possible to finish this assignment in such a short time without his tutorial.

 3.
-I didn't work with others for this assignment, but I did ask a lot of questions on Piazze.
+I didn't work with others for this assignment, but I did ask a lot of questions on Piazza.